 The Regional Science Resource Center (RSRC) currently serves more than 100 districts across the commonwealth.
 While 38 percent of the districts served are in Central Massachusetts, another 34 percent of districts served are within the 495 Beltway.
 The remaining 28 percent of districts are scattered north, south and west of that geographic area.
 Of the five categories of services: Professional Networks (AP Biology, AP Chemistry, AP Calculus, Curriculum Coordinators, and STEM Pipeline), Professional Development, Math and Science Curriculum Library, Student Laboratory and Science To Go, 35 percent of the districts make use of at least three of the five services.
-Only 21 percent of the districts are the furthest distance from the Center.
+Only 21 percentof the districts make use of only one service and those districts are the furthest distance from the Center.